sadruz/ExpenseTracker/README.md

 # ExpenseTracker
-*currently Working on this project"
+*currently Working on this project*